 Over the last year, I have taken to doing dance routines as part of my health and fitness program.
 I can report that it is so much fun.
 I have discovered that dancing is very good for my heart and helps with my balance, coordination, and overall mental health.

 I target to burn at least 200 to 250 calories in a 30-minute dancing class.
 This is the same as a 30-minute cardio workout so why not dance, have fun and stay fit at the same time.
+However, this estimate has been given to me by someone in my dance class, and while I trust their judgment, I have my eye on a fitness tracker like the new FitBit Charge 4, which would be able to help me monitor my daily calorie burn better.
+Of course, before making such a purchase, I should do the necessary research, and learn about the different features and benefits of ordering said product on websites of companies like Mobile Mob or similar others.
+But after I have bought the activity tracker, I would be more aware of the accurate number of calories I am burning in one dance class.
 This article will outline the benefits and types of dance workouts that can help anyone achieve their healthy body versions.

 As a distinct form of cardio, I have been able to attain numerous benefits on my overall health.
 These include:

 -Better heart health

 -Increased strength on bones

 -Relieve stress and anxiety